 Pillars of Cranford

-Furthermore in researching the history of the signs online I came across an article By Maureen Strazdon from May of 2012, Cranford Historic Preservation Advisory Board on the Cranford History website.
+Furthermore, in researching the history of the signs online, I came across an article by Maureen Strazdon from May of 2012, Cranford Historic Preservation Advisory Board on the Cranford History website.

 http://cranfordhistory.org/a-place-called-cranford/tile-art-around-cranford/